Jordan Powell, MBA

 Outside of work, Ashley enjoys home improvement projects, interior design, spending time with her family and attending her children’s many extracurricular activities.

-Susan has been with IPHCA since 2006, serving first as the Manager of Community Development then as Associate Director, Education & Professional Development – Financial Services.
+Susan has been with IPHCA since 2006 and currently serves as Vice President of Community Development and Financial Services.
 Prior to joining IPHCA, she served as Manager of Clinical Systems, Information Technology at a Springfield medical system.

 Susan’s interest in health care started with volunteering at the local hospital and has continued throughout her life.
 While earning a BS in Industrial Engineering at Iowa State University, she learned how to support direct caregivers and their operations by incorporating internships at health care facilities into the engineering curriculum.